-A teacher who becomes ill and is unable to work is to contact their building principal before 6:00 a.m. on the day of absence.
+A teacher who becomes ill and is unable to work is to contact their building principal before 6:30 a.m. on the day of absence.
 Before the end of the school day on the first day of the sick leave, and on each subsequent day of absence, a report should be made to the building principal as to whether the teacher will be able to return to duty on the next duty day.
 For illnesses or medical situations where the need for the leave can be determined in advance, the teacher is to make such advance report of need for leave as possible.

 For personal and other leaves, a Request for Leave form is to be submitted to the building level principal at least five school days prior to the leave, or such other advance notice as is practicable under the circumstances.
 Requests for personal leave shall not normally be granted for days immediately preceding or immediately following regularly scheduled holiday and vacation periods, nor shall personal leave be granted to more than one member of each staff (elementary and secondary) at any one time.
-Teachers are discouraged from requesting leave during the first two weeks and the last two weeks of school.
+Staff is discouraged from taking personal leave the first two, or last weeks of the school year.